MicrosoftDocs/winrt-api/windows.ui.startscreen/secondarytilevisualelements_backgroundcolor.md

 ## -property-value
 The background color.
 Specify in #ffffff format.

-> For Windows Phone Store app, set this value to "transparent" to use the system's accent color, which is chosen by the user in **Settings**.
+> For Windows Phone 8.x app, set this value to "transparent" to use the system's accent color, which is chosen by the user in **Settings**.

 ## -remarks
 If this property is not set, its value is inherited from the background color of the parent app's tile.